FrHorschig/kant-search-backend/README.md

 ## Contributing

-If you want to improve this OpenAPI specification, feel free to open a pull request.
+If you want to improve this codebase or add a feature, feel free to open a pull request.
 Make sure to explain any deviation from existing code conventions.

 ## Installation